Predictive models for meat

 DMRI’s predictive models, which are all available at http://dmripredict.dk, can give you a quick and easy overview of how well your products are protected against the growth of pathogenic bacteria.
-If the products are not safe, it is easy to find a solution to the problem: just enter the input values, and in a matter of seconds the answer will appear on your screen.
-Companies that pack fresh meat can use the shelflife models to get a solid estimate of the shelf life of different types of fresh meat.
+If the products are not safe, it is easy to find a solution to the problem: just enter the specific values for your product, and in a matter of seconds the answer will appear on your screen.
+Companies that pack fresh meat can use the shelf life models to get a solid estimate of the shelf life of different types of fresh meat.

 DMRI offers consultancy

 Use of the predictive models is free of charge, although, if you prefer, DMRI can save you time and effort by doing all the work for you.
-DMRI can help draw up documentation on food safety and the shelf life of your products to ensure that both regulatory requirements and customer demands are met.
-The documentation gives companies a status of the safety of their products and includes a systematic assessment of the effect their production processes have on the growth or elimination of pathogenic bacteria across the entire supply chain – from production to consumption.
-The documentation can be drawn up on the basis of output from predictive models, existing trial results or results from challenge tests performed on specific products.
+DMRI can prepare documentation on food safety and shelf life of your products to ensure that both regulatory requirements and customer demands are met.
+The documentation provides companies with a status of the safety of their products and includes a systematic assessment of the effect their production processes have on the growth or elimination of pathogenic bacteria across the entire supply chain – from production to consumption.
+The documentation can be prepared on the basis of predictions, existing trial results or results from challenge tests performed on specific products.

 If you are interested in company-specific courses in Danish or English, please contact firstname.lastname@example.org.

 DMRI’s predictive models for meat can be accessed free of charge at http://dmripredict.dk.

 - Growth of L. monocytogenes in meat products